![]() |

 Busby

-- a small fur hat approximately 8 inches tall that is worn by
+- a small fur hat approximately eight inches high that is worn

-some regiments.
-We recommend therefore that a Guardsman's Bearskin
+by some regiments.
+We recommend therefore that a Guardsman's

-is never referred to as a Busby - in military terms it is an
+Bearskin is never referred to as a Busby - in military terms

 For an idea of the stunning visual feast to expect, check these earlier State events in Windsor